kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 28 Locks.md

 - fairness - doesn't provide fairness since a thread may be spinning forever
 - performance - spin locks don't work well on a single cpu, but does on multiple cpus.

+	- Spin locks can be deemed inefficient.
+Imagine that a thread acquires a lock and it is in the critical section and gets interrupted.
+A second thread can try to acquire the lock but finds that it is held. it will forever spin and spin.
+A timer interrupt goes off where thread 0 is run again which releases the lock.
+How can we develop a lock that doesn't needlessly waste time spinning on the CPU